We are seeking presentations on iRODS-related activities. Each presentation will be delivered in one of the following formats:

 Individuals who wish to present at the UGM must submit an abstract for evaluation by the meeting’s program committee.

-- April 1: Deadline for Abstracts for Talks/Papers
+- May 1: EXTENDED: Deadline for Abstracts for Talks/Papers

 - June 1: Deadline for Talk/Papers